Knowing what your customers want, when they want it, and how they’d like it served up to them is at the core of developing winning test hypotheses.

 It’s the why behind the quantitative data that shapes your copy and gives your visitors an easily navigable path to becoming a customer.

-When you understand the motivations that drive your prospects and customers, you can reflect their feelings back to them—in their words.
+When you understand the motivations that drive your prospects (through buyer intelligence) and customers (via customer research), you can reflect their feelings back to them—in their words.
 That way, you’re way more likely to convince them that buying from you is the right call.

 So, how do you figure out that all important why?
 And what’s the best way to capitalize on it when you do?
 That’s where voice-of-customer research comes in.